bevyengine/bevy-website/content/learn/book/getting-started/resources/_index.md

 }
 ```

-Now all thats left is adding a `GreetTimer` Resource to our `HelloPlugin`:
+Now all that's left is adding a `GreetTimer` Resource to our `HelloPlugin`:
 ```rs
 impl Plugin for HelloPlugin {
     fn build(&self, app: &mut AppBuilder) {